ecaruyer/phantomas-web/doc/user/source.rst

     + Outgoing

-A selection list for the fibers' control points will is available at the bottom.
+A selection list for the fibers' control points is available at the bottom.
 Hovering those will also highglight them in the scene to help identifying.